boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ## How to format line chart?

-You can format the line chart for better illustration of the view that you require, through the settings available in `Properties` tab.
+You can format the line chart for better illustration of the view that you require through the settings available in the `Properties` tab.

-To configure data into line chart follow the steps
+To configure data into a line chart, follow these steps:

-1. Drag and drop the line chart into canvas and resize it to your required size.
+1. Drag and drop the line chart onto the canvas and resize it to your required size.

-2. Configure the data into line chart.
+2. Configure the data into the line chart.

 3. Focus on the line chart and click on widget settings.

 ![Line widget settings](/static/assets/visualizing-data/visualization-widgets/images/line-chart/linewidgetsettings.png)

-The property window will be opened
+The property window will open.

 ![Property window](/static/assets/visualizing-data/visualization-widgets/images/line-chart/lineproperties.png)